vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 We've all the necessary data for developing our RAG application.
 Now, it's time to break down this information into smaller chunks.
 Later, we'll utilize an embedding model to convert these chunks into their respective embeddings.
 But why it's important?

 Think of it like this: If you're tasked with digesting a 100-page book all at once and then asked a specific question about it, it would be challenging to retrieve the necessary information from the entire book to provide an answer.
-However, if you're permitted to break the book into smaller, manageable chunks—let's say 10 pages each—and each chunk is labeled with an index or numbering from 0 to 9, the process becomes much simpler.
+However, if you're permitted to break the book into smaller, manageable chunks—let's say 10 pages each—and each chunk is labeled with an index from 0 to 9, the process becomes much simpler.
 When the same question is posed after this breakdown, you can easily locate the relevant chunk based on its index and then extract the information needed to answer the question accurately.

 Picture the book as your extracted information, with each 10-page segment representing a small chunk of data, and the index as the embedding.
 Essentially, we'll apply an embedding model to these chunks to transform the information into their respective embeddings.
 While as humans, we may not directly comprehend or relate to these embeddings, they serve as numeric representations of the chunks to our application.
 This is how you can do this in Python